kiat/codeAssist/docs/Linux_Documentation.md

     REACT_APP_API_URL=/api
     ```

-4. go to postgres security and execute create_user.sh
+4. get .env files for root folder and postgres security folder and then go to postgres security and execute create_user.sh

 5. run `docker compose up`